Sri Lankan shares gain for 3rd day to hit near 4-wk closing high

-COLOMBO, June 16 Sri Lankan shares rose on Friday for the third straight session to hit a near four-week closing high as investors picked up blue chip stocks.
+COLOMBO, June 16 (Reuters) - Sri Lankan shares rose on Friday for the third straight session to hit a near four-week closing high as investors picked up blue chip stocks.

 The Colombo stock index ended 0.36 percent higher at 6,718.83, its highest close since May 22, and recorded its first weekly gain in four.